SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

 \section{Introduction}

-We introduce \csim, a densely annotated dataset of synthetic scenes captured from aerial (UAV) viewpoints under diverse \textit{layout} (urban and rural), \textit{weather}, \textit{daytime}, \textit{pitch} and \textit{altitude} conditions.
-The setting of outdoor aerial imagery provides unique challenges for scene understanding: variability in altitude and angle of image capture, skewed representation for classes with smaller object sizes (\texttt{humans}, \texttt{vehicles}), size and occlusion variations of object classes in the same image, changes in weather or daytime conditions, etc. Naturally, training effective aerial scene-understanding models requires access to large-scale annotated exemplar data that have been \textit{carefully curated} under diverse conditions.
+Aerial imagery provides a unique perspective that is invaluable for a wide range of applications, including surveillance~\cite{nguyen2022state,Prokaj_2014_CVPR}, mapping~\cite{otal2024harnessing, CHAUHAN2024197}, urban planning~\cite{LIU201542, 1335266}, environmental monitoring~\cite{9151141, ijgi11020100}, and disaster response~\cite{su13147547, KEDYS2024129}.
+These applications rely on accurate and detailed analysis of aerial images to make informed decisions and effectively address various challenges.
+Naturally, training effective aerial scene-understanding models requires access to large-scale annotated exemplar data that have been \textit{carefully curated} under diverse conditions.
 Capturing such images not only allows training models that can be robust to anticipated test-time variations but also allows assessing model susceptibility to changing conditions.
 However, carefully curating and annotating such images in the real-world can be prohibitively expensive due to various reasons.
-First, densely annotating high-resolution aerial images is expensive -- for instance, densely annotating a single $4$K image in UAVid~\cite{lyu2020uavid} can take up to $2$ hours!
-Second, any effort to expand the real set to include widespread variations (weather, time of day, pitch, altitude) would be uncontrolled (\textit{i.e.,} can't guarantee the same viewpoint under different conditions as real world is not static) and additionally would require re-annotating newly captured frames.
-Synthetic data curated from simulators can help counter both of these issues as -- (1) labels are automatic and cheap to obtain and (2) it is possible to recreate the same viewpoint (with the same actor instances -- \texttt{vehicles}, \texttt{humans}, etc. in the scene) under differing conditions.
+First, densely annotating every pixel of high-resolution real-world aerial images is expensive -- for instance, densely annotating a single $4$K image in UAVid~\cite{lyu2020uavid} can take up to $2$ hours!
+Second, although diversity in training data is vital for developing robust generalization algorithms and for model sensitivity assessment, expanding the real set to include widespread variations (weather, time of day, pitch, altitude) would be uncontrolled (\textit{i.e.,} we can't guarantee the same viewpoint under different conditions as the real world is not static), and hence would require re-annotating newly captured frames.
+Synthetic data curated from simulators can help counter both these issues as (1) labels are automatic and cheap to obtain and (2) it is possible to recreate same viewpoint (with same scene layout and actor instances, \texttt{vehicles}, \texttt{humans}, etc. in the scene) under differing conditions.\\